USAJOBS/Help/faq/application/documents/resume/what-to-include.md

 ### Organize your resume to make it easy to understand
 You need to organize your resume to help agencies evaluate your experience.
 If you don't provide the information required for the hiring agency to determine your qualifications, you might not be considered for the job.

-* Use reverse chronological order to list your experience--start with your most recent experience first and work your way back.
+* Use reverse chronological order to list your experience—start with your most recent experience first and work your way back.
 * Provide greater detail for experience that is relevant to the job for which you are applying.
 * Show all experiences and accomplishments under the job in which you earned it.
 This helps agencies determine the amount of experience you have with that particular skill.
 * Use either bullet or paragraph format to describe your experiences and accomplishments.
-* Use plain language-- avoid using acronyms and terms that are not easily understood.
+* Use plain language—avoid using acronyms and terms that are not easily understood.

 ### Be concise
 Hiring agencies often receive dozens or even hundreds of resumes for certain positions.
 Hiring managers quickly skim through submissions and eliminate candidates who clearly are not qualified.
 Look at your resume and ask:

 * Can a hiring manager see my main credentials within 10 to 15 seconds?
 * Does critical information jump off the page?